ThinkR-open/fusen/README.md

 There is a dedicated vignette to answer this:
 <https://thinkr-open.github.io/fusen/articles/Maintain-packages-with-fusen.html>

--   **Option 1**: Modifications are only added to the “dev\_history.Rmd” file, which then is inflated to update all packages files
+-   **Option 1**: Modifications are only added to the “flat_template.Rmd” file, which then is inflated to update all packages files
--   **Option 2**: Modifications are realized in the package files directly, and the “dev\_history.Rmd” file must be protected from any use.
+-   **Option 2**: Modifications are realized in the package files directly, and the “flat_template.Rmd” file must be protected from any use.

 > Advice : Use git as soon as possible, this will avoid losing your work
 > if you made some modifications in the wrong place